 Gold Seal Certificates

-You may obtain a Gold Seal Certificate upon completing a CPE certificate program.
-Requirements for successful completion of CPE certificate programs vary and are subject to change.
+You may be eligible to obtain a Gold Seal Certificate upon successfully completing the requirements of a CPE certificate program.
+Requirements for certificate programs vary and are subject to change.
 Instructors are responsible for determining if a student has met the requirements for a certificate, which can include meeting academic standards, attendance requirements, etc. Most certificate programs award Gold Seal Certificates as digital documents, so you can easily share your accomplishment on LinkedIn or another online platform, or you can print a physical copy, if desired.
-If you have questions regarding your student record or progress toward completing a certificate, please contact us at CPE@austin.utexas.edu.
+If you have questions regarding your student record or progress toward completing a certificate, please contact your instructor or email CPE@austin.utexas.edu.

 For certificate programs that require completion of multiple courses, you may have the option to either purchase all of the courses upfront as a course bundle or purchase them one-by-one over time.
 If you purchase a bundle and are not in the Financial Planning Certificate Program, you have three years beginning from the start date of the first course you take to take and finish all the required courses and earn a Gold Seal Certificate.